Fixed Fee Conveyancing

 • If the transaction requires a new lease to be granted rather than an assignment of an existing lease.

-The legal fees set out below are charged on the basis of fixed fees.
+The legal fees below are for our fixed fee service.

 Property price rangeLegal feeVAT (charged at 20%)Total fee